HarshtheGeek/RESTAPI/README.md

 Feel free to use and modify this function to suit your needs for fetching and processing data in your Dart applications.

----

-This Markdown section provides a clear explanation of the code's purpose and functionality, including usage details, dependencies, and notes for further development.